-INDEMNITY Subconsultant shall indemnify and save GF and Client and their affiliated companies, agents and employees harmless from and defend them against any and all claims and expenses of whatsoever nature (including allegations of negligence and, without limitation, reasonable costs of litigation and attorneys' fees) by any person or persons howsoever arising out of or caused by the performance or non-performance by subconsultant, subconsultants subconsultants or anyone employed by either of them.
-This includes any act or omission of subconsultant, subconsultant's subconsultants, or the employees of either of them.
-Subconsultant shall be solely liable for its safety programs, the safety of its employees, agents, and subconsultants and for all means and methods of production and will defend and indemnify GF from any and all claims by such employees for bodily injury, death, property damage or other injury.
+INDEMNITY; LIMITATION OF LIABILITY Subconsultant shall indemnify and save GF and Client and their affiliated companies, agents and employees (the “Indemnitees”) harmless from and defend them against any and all claims and expenses of whatsoever nature (including actual, reasonable attorneys' fees) by any person or persons howsoever arising out of or caused by the negligence or willful misconduct of subconsultant, subconsultant’s subconsultants or anyone employed by either of them in connection with their performance of their duties under this Agreement.
+Subconsultant shall be solely liable for its safety programs, the safety of its employees, agents, and subconsultants and for all means and methods of production and will defend and indemnify GF from any and all claims by such employees for bodily injury, death, property damage or other injury; provided that this limitation of liability shall not apply to any losses resulting from the gross negligence or willful misconduct of the Indemnitees.
 This indemnification shall not be limited by amount or type of damages, compensation or benefits payable under workers’ compensation acts, disability benefit acts or other employee benefit acts.

+IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER FOR CONSEQUENTIAL, EXEMPLARY, SPECIAL, INCIDENTAL, RELIANCE, OR PUNITIVE DAMAGES, OR FOR LOST PROFITS, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW AND NOTWITHSTANDING ANY OTHER PROVISION OF THIS AGREEMENT, SUBCONSULTANT’S LIABILITY FOR PERFORMANCE OR NON-PERFORMANCE OF ANY OBLIGATION ARISING UNDER THIS AGREEMENT (WHETHER ARISING UNDER BREACH OF CONTRACT, TORT, STRICT LIABILITY, OR ANY OTHER THEORY OF LAW OR EQUITY), INLUDING, BUT NOT LIMITED TO, INDEMNITY OBLIGATIONS SPECIFIED ABOVE, SHALL NOT EXCEED $50,000 CUMULATIVELY FOR THE DURATION OF THIS AGREEMENT, PROVIDED THAT THE FOREGOING LIMITATION WILL NOT APPLY TO ANY LOSSES RESULTING FROM THE GROSS NEGLIGENCE OR WILLFUL MISCONDUCT OF SUBCONSULTANT OR SUBCONSULTANT’S SUBCONSULTANTS OR ANYONE EMPLOYED BY THEM IN BREACH OF SUBCONSULTANT’S OBLIGATIONS UNDER THIS AGREEMENT.
+FURTHER, NOTHING CONTAINED IN THIS SECTION 6 SHALL REDUCE OR LIMIT ANY PARTY’S ABILITY TO PURSUE OR COLLECT PROCEEDS AVAILABLE FROM THE INSURANCE COVERAGES SPECIFIED WITHIN THIS AGREEMENT.

 RELEASE Subconsultant acknowledges that the total compensation as set forth in this PO and any approved change orders shall be in full and complete satisfaction of all indebtedness and obligations of any nature whatsoever for the subconsultants services and include any and all costs related to inefficiencies, disruptions, lost or future profit or delays generally associated with the nature of subconsultant’s services.